Barbara Nicholls

 Before a Board Review or Fundraise

-People will ask whether your systems and data can scale.
-If you can't answer, it creates doubt.
+People will ask whether your systems and data can keep up as you grow.
+If you can't answer, it plants doubt.
 Get the independent read before they ask.

 Before a Big System Decision

-You're about to choose or replace a core system.
-Get an independent verdict before you commit the budget.
+You're about to pick or replace a core system.
+Get an independent view before you spend the money.

 Your Board Is Asking

-You shouldn't be dependent on your vendor to speak for you in that room.
+You shouldn't be relying on your vendor to speak for you in that room.

-Team or Vendor in Place, No Way to Evaluate Them
+Team or Vendor in Place, No Way to Judge Them

-Having someone in place is not the same as knowing whether what they do is right for you.
+Having someone in place isn't the same as knowing whether what they're doing is right for you.

-A Programme Is Stalling or Running Over Budget
+A Programme Is Stalling or Going Over Budget

-Before you react and spend, understand what actually needs to change.
+Before you react and start spending, work out what actually needs to change.

 Onboarding a New Lead or Provider